Algorithm-Engineering-PACE/PACE-2023/README.md

 ```

 ## Creating submission
-In order to create a submission use a linux machine in the project folder run the following
+In order to create a submission use a linux machine in the project folder run the following:

-`tar -zcf new_s.tgz *`
+`tar -zcf new_s.tgz *`.

-Upload to optil.io
+Upload to optil.io `new_s.tgz` file